CI/CD for AI Applications: What Changes in 2026

 Pin your model to a specific version in your configuration.
 When a new model version is available, run your full evaluation suite against it before upgrading.
 Some model updates improve average performance while degrading on specific input categories.

 Treat prompts as code.
-All prompt changes go through pull request review with a description of the intended behavioral change.
+All prompt changes go through pull request review with a description of the intended behavioural change.
 The CI pipeline runs the evaluation suite on the proposed prompt change and fails the build if the eval score drops below threshold.

 At minimum: log every LLM request with timestamp, model version, prompt version, token count, and latency.
 Track fallback trigger rate, task completion rate, and token cost per session.
 Set up alerting when fallback rate exceeds 10-15%.

 Yes.
 Any application component that calls an LLM and uses the output for a user-facing function requires AI-native evaluation and monitoring.
-A document summarizer embedded in a traditional SaaS app needs the same eval pipeline as a standalone AI agent.